discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ## Supported Platforms

-Currently, Discord.Net targets [.NET Standard] 1.3 and offers support for .NET Standard 1.1.
-If your application will be targeting .NET Standard 1.1, please see the [additional steps].
+Currently, Discord.Net targets [.NET Standard] 1.3 and 2.0.

 Since Discord.Net is built on top of .NET Standard, it is also recommended to create applications using [.NET Core], although it is not required.

 When using .NET Framework, it is suggested to target `.NET Framework 4.6.1` or higher.

 > [!WARNING]
 > Using this library with [Mono] is not recommended until further